-- A. Initial and primary authority and responsibility for assessment and reporting of students' classroom performance is assigned to the classroom teacher. - B. The grades reflecting achievement in courses for grades 9-Adult, with numerical equivalents, shall be:
+- A. Initial and primary authority and responsibility for assessment and reporting of students' classroom performance is assigned to the classroom teacher. - B. The grades reflecting achievement in courses for grades 9 Adult, with numerical equivalents, shall be:

-A = 90 - 100 Outstanding Progress

-В = 80 - 89 Above Average Progress

-C = 70 - 79 Average Progress

-D = 60 - 69 Lowest Acceptable Progress

-F = 59 - 0 Failure

-I = 0 Incomplete

-M = Medical Excuse

-P = Passes, Credits, No GPA

-W = Withdrawn
+A = B = C = D = F = 90 - 100 80 - 89 70 - 79 60 - 69 59 - 0 Outstanding Progress Above Average Progress Average Progress Lowest Acceptable Progress Failure I = M = P = W = 0 Incomplete Medical Excuse M is used for missing EOC Passes, Credits, No GPA Withdrawn

 - C. For each course taken in high school, twenty percent (20%) of the grade shall be based on the development of employability skills.
 Those skills will include: - 1.
 Attendance - 2.
 Coming to school or class on time - 3.
 Bringing required work tools, such as paper, pen/pencil, textbooks, notebooks, etc. - 4.
 Maintenance of an assignment notebook or similar system - 5.
 Completion of homework - 6.
 Appropriate dress for class - 7.
 Attitude of cooperation with teacher and fellow students - 8.
-Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical average of the Term 1, Term 2 grades, and the final exam which may not exceed 20% with the exception of courses requiring state end of course examinations. - E. Semester Assessment - 1.
-The purposes of giving the mid-term exams are to provide instruction and experience in preparing for and taking comprehensive, cumulative assessments; to prepare students for post-secondary college course work; and to serve as a validation of mastery of the course content.
+Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical average of the Term 1, Term 2 grades, and the midterm and final exam which may not exceed 30%. - E. Semester Assessment - The purposes of giving the mid-term exams are to provide instruction and experience in preparing for and taking comprehensive, cumulative assessments; to prepare students for post-secondary college course work; and to serve as a validation of mastery of the course content. - 2.
+The design of mid-term exams should provide an overview of the major course content and facilitate connections within and among key concepts and processes of the course work and is not limited to any one method.

-- 2. The design of mid-term exams should provide an overview of the major course content and facilitate connections within and among key concepts and processes of the course work and is not limited to any one method. - 3.
-All teachers are expected to give a mid-term exam.
-F.
+3. All teachers are expected to give a mid-term exam.

-Failure of One Semester of a One-Credit Course
+F. Failure of One Semester of a One-Credit Course-in ESD?